qdj0511/Linkis-Doc/en_US/User_Manual/Linkis_Console_User_Manual.md

-Introduction to Computing Management Desk
+Introduction to Computatoin Governance Console
 ==============

-> Linkis1.0 has added a new computing management console page, which can provide users with an interactive UI interface for viewing the execution of Linkis tasks, custom parameter configuration, engine health status, resource surplus, etc. to facilitate user development and Managed pages.
+> Linkis1.0 has added a new Computatoin Governance Console page, which can provide users with an interactive UI interface for viewing the execution of Linkis tasks, custom parameter configuration, engine health status, resource surplus, etc, and then simplify user development and management efforts.

-Computing governance structure
+Structure of Computatoin Governance Console
 ==============

-> The computing management console is mainly composed of the following functional pages:
+> The Computatoin Governance Console is mainly composed of the following functional pages:

 -[Global History](#Global_History)